 - Oral and written communication, public speaking and presenting, listening

-- Leadership, teamwork, collaboration, cooperation, using virtual workspaces
+- Leadership, teamwork, collaboration, cooperation, facility in using virtual workspaces

-- Information and communication technology (ITC) literacy, media and internet literacy, visual interpretation, data interpretation and analysis, computer programming
+- Information and communication technology (ICT) literacy, media and internet literacy, data interpretation and analysis, computer programming

-- Scientific literacy, technical reasoning, using the scientific method
+- Scientific literacy and reasoning, the scientific method

 - Environmental and conservation literacy, ecosystems understanding